wyx087/solar-owl/README.md

 - The current log file will disappear if RPi power gets turned off because it is stored in RAMdisk.
 Archived files will not disappear.
 - On RPi, there should be 2 background scheduled tasks: compiled il.c program on boot and logtrim.sh at 23:59.
 - To build il.c, use the following command: gcc -lwiringPi -o il il.c
+- To build ilm.c, use the following command: gcc -pthread -lwiringPi -o ilm ilm.c
 - To build pc.c, no special command is needed, Linux or Cygwin envirounment recommended.
 - Inside www/LINKS.TXT details the links required for the graph webpage
 - The definition for log file columns are found near the end of C files
-- Attempt has been made to keep similarity between il.c and pc.c so that the updates and bug fixes can be applied to both easily.
+- Attempt has been made to keep similarity between il.c, ilm.c and pc.c so that the updates and bug fixes can be applied to both easily.

 To do: